ipspace/blog/content/posts/2020/05/aws-networking-101.md

 * VM IP and MAC addresses are controlled by the orchestration system.
 * MAC address is passed to a VM as a (virtual) hardware parameter,
 * DHCP is used to pass IPv4 and IPv6 addresses configured in the orchestration system to the VMs.
-* Packets within a VPC are delivered directly from ingress vNIC (virtual Network Interface Card) to egress vNIC _based on the IP addresses configured in the orchestration system_
+* Packets with destinations within the VPC address range are delivered directly from ingress vNIC (virtual Network Interface Card) to egress vNIC _based on the IP addresses configured in the orchestration system_
 * Route tables are used to influence traffic forwarding toward external destinations.
 Next hops in route tables are AWS instances (VM, NIC, Internet gateway, VPN gateway, VPC peering...) not IP addresses.
 * Even though the whole VPC behaves like a single forwarding domain (VRF), each subnet could have a different route table.
-* A route table can be used for _ingress_ VPC traffic to implement service insertion... but it only applies to traffic _entering a VPC_ through an Internet- or VPN gateway.
+* A separate route table can be used for _ingress_ VPC traffic to implement service insertion... but it only applies to traffic _entering a VPC_ through an Internet- or VPN gateway.
+* Route tables cannot contain prefixes within the VPC address range, the only exception being the _ingress_ route table attached to a gateway.
 * Route tables can be populated through the orchestration system or via **external** (VPN or DirectConnect) BGP sessions.

 {{<figure src="/2020/05/AWS-VPC-Route-Table.png" caption="Sample AWS VPC route table scenario" >}}